geoffrowland/moodle-editor_atto-computing/README.md

 Then visit the Admin notifications page of your Moodle to complete the installation.

-After installation you, need to complete the following steps:
+After installation, you need to complete the following steps:

 Add computing to Administration > Site administration > Plugins > Text editors > Atto HTML editor > Atto toolbar settings > Toolbar config, to give, for example: